oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

     The **Configuration File Preview** dialog box is displayed.
 This dialog shows you a preview of the configuration file.

-6. Copy the configuration file contents to a temporary text file.
-You will need it later.
+6. Copy the configuration file contents to a temporary text file because you need it in a later task.
 It content looks similar to this:

     ```text
     <copy>[DEFAULT]